 You may have use for exporting the code tree itself, the themes and ideas present in a project can often be easily expressed by the code tree.
 Adding to this either ‘Explicit Code Counts’ or ‘Child Sum Code Counts’ and you have a general idea of what themes are present in a project and a value of how present they are overall within the project.
 A quick screen grab can get you the tree as it is displayed in Dedoose, exporting the codes will give you an Excel spreadsheet containing the ancillary information about the codes; the description, if a given code is weighted and the range of values for that weight, as well as the position in the code tree.
 This may be important to include in a final report or presentation to better indicate your approach to coding the data and as an added bonus will likely make an easy segue into discussing the excerpts associated with the most prominent codes.

 There are occasions you may want to include an inter-rater reliability score to demonstrate your agreement with the other researchers on your team.
 The quick and easy way to get this score is to create a test and have members of your team then take the training center test within Dedoose.
 Our User Guide can help get you started on doing so, check out the link here.
 Although there are times that isn’t adequate, a training center test is often built on a small portion of the data to keep the time it takes relatively short.
-We also have a past blog that discusses how to get an IRR score across the project, although I hope you brought your math brains for this one.
-The link here will take you to the blog, it is relatively heavy on the statistics so be warned.
+We also have a past article that discusses how to get an IRR score across the project, although I hope you brought your math brains for this one.
+The link here will take you to the article, it is relatively heavy on the statistics so be warned.
 These scores aren’t always necessary, although if you wish to provide proof that everyone on a team has consistent approaches to coding there is no better way.

 As the final piece of this blog, we’ll address documenting Dedoose use.
 We are occasionally asked how to cite Dedoose in reports, to do this you’ll want to cite Dedoose in the following format: